 While scholarship awards show as accepted as part of your online financial aid award, the scholarship acceptance process may not be complete.
 Scholarships often have specific agreements outlining the terms and conditions of the award.
 These agreements accompany any letter sent by an awarding office and often need to be returned to the awarding office in order to secure the scholarship award.
 Failure to return any required agreement may result in a delay or loss of scholarship funding.
 Carefully read all communication regarding your scholarship award.

 Though every effort is made to maintain compliance with federal aid and institutional scholarship policies prior to award disbursement, the speed of processes to post aid funds may require some adjustments to funding following the payment to a student bill or a refund made to the student.
-Please work with One Stop so as to review and share your scholarship offers and their effect on aid in advance to avoid repayment issues.
+Please work with Enrollment Services so as to review and share your scholarship offers and their effect on aid in advance to avoid repayment issues.